SJTU-PLV/direct-refinement-popl24-artifact/README.md

 ### Section 6

-- The claim "We added 15k lines of code on top of CompCertO" fomr Section 6 (line 1114) is checked by `coqwc`.
+- The claim "We added 15k lines of code on top of CompCertO" form Section 6 (line 1114) is checked by `coqwc`.
 We add some theorems for readability after the submission.
   See the `Evaluation of soundness and proof effort` section.